Conducting an LRS Needs Analysis

 So you want to start with xAPI?
 Wonderful!
-Now comes the first hurdle: selecting a Learning Record Store.
-Of course we think you should choose Learning Locker, but beyond brand names, what are the key questions you should be asking of any LRS provider?
+Now comes the first hurdle: selecting a Learning Record Store (LRS).
+Of course we think you should choose Learning Pool Learning Record Store, but beyond brands, what are the key questions you should be asking of any LRS provider?

 This checklist is the process we run through when working with a new client to discover more about their LRS requirements.
-You might not need to answer every question, and I’m sure it’s not exhaustive, but it will give you some sensible questions to think about and ask your potential suppliers / developers about.
+You might not need to answer every question, and I’m sure it’s not exhaustive, but it will give you some sensible questions to think about and ask your potential suppliers / developers about and help with your LRS analysis.

 28 Questions to Ask When Deploying an LRS